The Nature of High-Redshift Massive Quiescent Galaxies -- Searching for RUBIES-UDS-QG-z7 in FLARES: Discussion

 Figure~\ref{fig:metal} compares the metallicity inferred from the observables generated with each SPS model to the true mass weighted stellar metallicities from \flares.
 As discussed in Section~\ref{sec:physical}, we do not expect a notable difference between mass and luminosity weightings in these systems, so consider both quantities directly comparable.
-If the discrepancy in RQG is caused solely by $\alpha$-enhancement, we expect the metallicity to be recovered well from both the FSPS and standard BPASS observables, and the shift to manifest from BPASS-$\alpha$.
+If the RQG metallicity discrepancy is caused solely by $\alpha$-enhancement, we would expect the metallicity of the analogues to be recovered well when their observables are generated using FSPS and standard BPASS.
+The underestimation should then manifest when we use BPASS-$\alpha$.
 This is clearly not the case, as \prospector\ systematically underestimates the truth in all scenarios.
-While the $0.6 \ \rm{dex}$ shift measured from FRA-1 under BPASS-$\alpha$ is the largest, it is consistent with FSPS which should be most accurate given the same model is used by \prospector.
-In addition, BPASS-$\alpha$ performs best for FRA-2, so $\alpha$-enhancement alone cannot be responsible for the $1 \ \rm{dex}$ shift observed in RQG.
-This is not particularly suspiring, as we have already demonstrated that the SED can be well recovered with solar abundance ratios.
-Standard BPASS outperforms and matches FSPS in FRA-1 and FRA-2 respectively, indicating that a misrepresentative SPS model is also incapable of producing such a shift.
-There is no physical motivation for these different results, so we assume they are dominated by scatter.
+Even when fitting FSPS observables with an FSPS model, we observe a $0.5$ and $0.15 \ \rm{dex}$ underestimation of metallicity in FRA-1 and FRA-2 respectively.
+While the $0.6 \ \rm{dex}$ shift measured from $\alpha$-enhanced FRA-1 observables is the largest, this is still consistent with the metallicity recovered under ideal conditions.
+Moreover, metallicity is best recovered from $\alpha$-enhanced FRA-2 observables.
+It is clear that $\alpha$-enhancement alone cannot be responsible for the $1 \ \rm{dex}$ shift observed in RQG.
+This is not particularly surprising, as we have already demonstrated that the SED can be well recovered with solar abundance ratios.
+The fact that metallicity is recovered equally well from BPASS and FSPS observables indicates that a misrepresentative SPS model is also incapable of producing such a shift.
+There is no physical motivation for the variation in these results, so we can only assume they are dominated by scatter.